Anxiety is one of the worst things to wake up to.

 Lack of insight

 Overthinking is one of the favourite pastimes of anxious people.
 Most of the times your mind revolves around one thought, often negative.
 You look at it from different perspectives, make it huge, analyse it for hours.
 So the idea that you might be lacking insight into your language learning sounds like nonsense to you.
 However, it’s important to train yourself to think positive thoughts and constructive critiques, instead of destructive rants.
-Maybe you could use some time of focused reflection on your studies to improve your results.
+Some time of focused reflection on your studies can help you find clarity and see your struggles from a different perspective.

 Let’s do it!